cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

       [<output-port> ...]))
 ```

-A node has one principal port, which might be input port or output port.
+A node has one **principal port**,
+which might be input port or output port.

 We distinguish two kinds of nodes

-- constructor, whose principal port is its last output ports.
+- **constructor**, whose principal port is its last output ports.
-- eliminator, whose principal port is its last input ports.
+- **eliminator**, whose principal port is its last input ports.

-Using this convention, we do not need to label which port is principal port.
+Using this convention,
+we do not need to label
+which port is principal port.

 ```clojure
 (define-constructor <node>